Monikahung/Trashvisor/README.md

 ---

-## 📜 by Trashvisor Team - SFT 2025
+## 📜 by Trashvisor Team - TECHSPIRION AI